Good stuff

 There’s a lot we really, really like about the Citroen e-C3… and not a lot we don’t.
 It retains all the qualities of the petrol version – namely the fun looks and the impressive ride comfort – and does so with a very attractive price tag.
 Tick, tick and tick.
 Dare we say it, it’s better than the petrol at the everyday stuff you’re likely to use it for.

-And had it arrived on the market a year ago, it’d be bent over laughing at brethren like the e-208 and Corsa Electric.
+And had it arrived on the market slightly earlier, it’d be bent over laughing at brethren like the e-208 and Corsa Electric.
 But instead it’s already looking over its shoulder at the Grande Panda and the reborn R5.
 Meanwhile the Spring will surely mop up a good chunk of the cheap-as-possible crowd.

 That said, Citroen has stuck to its guns on comfort and that marks the e-C3 out from the crowd in a good way.
 Boom.
-What you really need to ask yourself is can you live with the sub 150-mile range when the going gets cold?
+What you really need to ask yourself is can you live with the sub 150-mile range (or, in the case of the Urban Range, sub 100-mile range) when the going gets cold?